How much can I sell my house for in 2025?

 Do I need to tell buyers about problems with the house?

 Yes.
-Consumer protection regulations dictate sellers must disclose any pertinent information they have about the property that may influence the buyer’s decision, for example if subsidence has been highlighted in a previous survey.
+Consumer protection regulations dictate sellers must disclose any material information they have about the property that may influence the buyer’s decision, for example if subsidence has been highlighted in a previous survey or if flooding has occurred.
 So when you’re considering what price should I sell my house for, bear in mind that buyers may take these problems into account when deciding on how much to offer.

 What percentage of the sale price do you keep when you sell your house?

-If you’re asking what price should I sell my house for, you’re probably also wondering how much money you’ll get from the sale.
-To find out, you’ll need to factor in the costs of selling a house, including estate agent fees , conveyancing fees and removal costs.
+If you’re wondering how much money you’ll get from the sale, you need to factor in the costs of selling a house, including estate agent fees, conveyancing fees and removal costs.
 For more information, read our guide on the costs of selling a house.

-What price should I sell my house for to a quick house sale firm?
+How much can I sell my house for with a quick house sale firm?

 If you’re using a quick house sale firm, you’ll often be offered around 75%-80% of market value although in some cases it’s up to 85% of market value.
 But there are other issues you may encounter.
 For example, some companies may offer you a certain price, then reduce it at the last minute and fee structures are not always made clear to the customer.
 So before considering this route, do your research and find out if there’s a better option for you.
 For more information, read our guide on Quick house sale firms: What to beware of.